 For instance, if a company is searching for a customer service manager to oversee a call center, feature examples of how you reduced call resolution times or increased customer satisfaction ratings.
 If an organization is looking for a candidate with a strong technical background, you might emphasize how you've utilized CRM tools to manage customer relationships and enhance service delivery.

 Reverse chronological is the ideal format for customer service manager resumes.
 This approach places your most recent and relevant experience towards the top of your document, allowing the hiring manager to see your strongest qualifications immediately.
-A combination approach is better suited for entry-level applicants, so avoiding using this format for a management-level job is best.
+A combination approach is better suited for entry-level applicants, so it is best to avoid using this format for a management-level job.

 Include a cover letter with your resume